-Biostatistician with more than 5 years of experience working in the pharmaceutical industry.
+Biostatistician with more than 6 years of experience working in the field of clinical trials.
 Primary therapeutic areas of interest are CVRM (cardiovascular, renal and metabolism).
 Experience in contributing to the development of the statistical strategy, overseeing the technical activities related to design, delivery and interpretation, as well as participating in high level internal governance committees and regulatory submissions of a project, and representing Biometrics in cross-functional collaborations.
 Teaching experience from Le Mans University, American University of Armenia and Yerevan State University.
 The main taught courses are Statistics and Data Science with R. Research interests are in the field of Statistics of Stochastic Processes.

 PhD in Mathematical Statistics, 2016